 In Bendre’s own words, “The poem ‘ಜೋಗಿ (Jogi)’ has sprung from the enchantment of Dharwad’s environs as well as from the terrible, doubt-ridden turmoil that comes from experiencing a dark night of the soul.”

 Below are two audio pieces.
 One is of my reciting (singing) the Kannada poem.
 The other is of my reciting the English translation.
 The rhythm of the Kannada version is taken from the recording by B.R Chaya for the album Mayakinnari.
 I think it would be best if you listened to both recitations.

 Nota Bene: Please don’t miss reading the “Afterword”.
 It can be found below the translation.

 At the edge of town where the three-fork ends and where the slope begins, Where the running stream ducks under and rogue cattle go grazing, The way is lost and if, once lost, you énter unknowing, A stricken pair of owls appear, hootíng through the mid-morning.

-Past that place, and past the graves, and beyond to the left Lies such a lush of thickened-moss it looks like kama’s vest’s Been spread luxuriously across the surface of the pond; The moss removed black waters cáll into the dark beyond.
+Past that place, and past the graves, and beyond to the left Lies such a lush of thickened-moss it seems like kama’s vest’s Been spread luxuriously across the surface of the pond; The moss removed black waters cáll into the dark beyond.

 Past all of this come caves and hills rising to the right, Spreading here and spreading there, encróaching kāḷamma’s site; And when we clímb the tamarind at the centre of this site We see ten bushes in a clump upon a little height.